seynurmammad0v/problem-solving/README.md

 # problem-solving
-This repo for keep solved problem on LeetCode and HackerRank
+This repo for keep solved problems on LeetCode and HackerRank